michtom/Introduction_to_Machine_Learning/README.md

 * Michał Tomczyk
 * Mikołaj Piórczyński

-A repository with projects created for Introduction to Machine Learning, during Data Sciennce Bsc on Warsaw University of Technology.
-All projects created in Python, using scikit-learn, pandas, numpy and other libraries.
+A repository with projects created for Introduction to Machine Learning, during Data Science Bsc on Warsaw University of Technology.
+Both projects created in Python, using scikit-learn, pandas, numpy and other libraries.
+First project's (classification) purpose is to predict whether a person makes more or less than $50K a year, based on census data.
+Second one is made to analyse types of customers in an online shop by performing cluster analysis.